Philadelphia Truck Accident Lawyer

 - Loss of comfort, care, and companionship

-Common Causes for Truck Crashes:
+Common Causes for Truck Accidents In Philadelphia

 - Driver fatigue: While recent regulations attempt to limit the number of consecutive hours truck drivers can work, long-distance drivers often still work long hours, driving as much as 11 hours a day and 70 hours a week.
 Fatigue can be more dangerous than drug and alcohol impairment and carries less social stigma.
 Many people who would never drive while impaired by drugs or alcohol don’t think twice about driving while tired.